lino-framework/book/docs/dev/actors.rst

 ======================

 *Tables* and *choicelists* have certain things in common.
-When we refer to them in general, then we call them **actors**.
+When we refer to them in general, then we call them :term:`actors <actor>`.

-An alternative name for "Actor" might have been "Resource" or "View", but these words are already being used very often, so in Lino we called them *actors*.

-An **actor** is a globally known unique object that offers *actions*.
-Almost every incoming web request in a Lino application requests execution of a given *action* on a given *actor*.

 The most common type of actors are *tables*.
 But not all actors are tables.
 Another type of actors are *frames* which display some data